 Suppose there is a monkey on a pole constantly facing a man.
 The man walks around the pole.
 Such man did not go around the monkey.

-With 6 votes and 16 points ahead, the winner is ...
+After 6 votes and with 16 points ahead, the winner is...

 - Publication date

 - Last updated date

 - Number of rounds

 - Time for argument

 Everything not mentioned cannot be considered automatically existing or nonexisting until proven